kokeitor/Custom-Multi-Agent-Recruiter/README.md

    [Git official download website](https://www.git-scm.com/downloads)

-3. **Navigate to your local machine project directory and initialize a new git repository version control**
+3. **Navigate to your local machine project directory and initialize a new Git repository for version control**

     On Windows:
     ```sh